-The Board decided to look further ahead in relation to independent non-executive succession, and asked the Nomination Committee to undertake the process to identify a candidate to join the Board as an additional Independent Non-Executive Director.
-At the request of the Chairman, the Committee undertook a thorough recruitment process, which can be summarised as follows:
+The Nomination and Governance Committee undertook a process to identify a candidate to join the Board as an additional Independent Non-Executive Director, which can be summarised as follows:

-- The Senior Independent Director, in consultation with the Board Chairman and with the assistance of the Company Secretary, established a role and experience profile for the position of Non-Executive Director
+- The Senior Independent Director, in consultation with the Chairman and Chief Executive with the assistance of the Company Secretary, established a role and experience profile for the position of Non-Executive Director

-- A draft profile and the key characteristics and experience required were discussed by the Nomination Committee
+- A draft profile and the key characteristics and experience required were discussed by the Nomination and Governance Committee

-- Following an assessment of the executive search market, Spencer Stuart was appointed to identify candidates who met the role profile
+- Following an assessment of the executive search market, Odgers Berndtson was appointed to identify candidates who met the role profile

-- An extensive list of candidates was identified by Spencer Stuart and a shortlist was created through discussions with the Senior Independent Director
+- An extensive list of candidates was identified by Odgers Berndtson and a shortlist was created through discussions with the Senior Independent Director and other committee members

-- The Senior Independent Director and another Committee member met the shortlisted candidates, the results of which were discussed by the Nomination Committee and recommendations made
+- The Senior Independent Director and other Committee members met the shortlisted candidates, discussed their impressions at the Nomination and Governance Committee and made recommendations

-- Following a full induction process and John Castellani confirming his desire to join the Board, the Committee recommended the appointment of John Castellani to the Board
+- Following a full induction process and Nina Henderson confirming her desire to join the Board, the Committee recommended the appointment of Nina Henderson to the Board

 At the Board

-The Committee considered Board diversity at several stages through 2015 and appointed a second female director in 2016.
-Since the listing of Hikma the Board has excellent diversity in terms of culture, age, background, skills and experience.
+The Committee considered Board diversity at several stages through 2016 and appointed a second female director in 2016.

 * Board diagram as at 31 March 2017.
 Mr Michael Ashton stepped down from the Board on 19 May 2017.